This slow cooker Mississippi Pot Roast recipe is so easy to make.

 Holly’s Tips

 - Sear the roast in a large skillet for extra flavor.
-If you’d like you can skip this step although it adds a bit of extra flavor.
+This is optional, but it adds extra flavor.

-- Don’t be tempted to add extra liquid, the juices from the roast and the butter will ensure there is plenty of gravy!
+- Don’t add extra liquid to the slow cooker.
+The juices from the roast and the butter will ensure there’s plenty of flavorful gravy to go around.

 What to Serve with Mississippi Pot Roast?

-Mississippi pot roast is so good when it’s piled high in a hoagie roll garnished with freshly sliced pepperoncini.
-Or serve it as a main dish over garlic roasted mashed potatoes, egg noodles, or rice or to soak up all those savory juices!
+This crock pot Mississippi pot roast recipe is so good when it’s piled high over mashed potatoes or tucked into a hoagie roll.
+Or serve it as a main dish over garlic-roasted mashed potatoes, or keep it low-carb with mashed cauliflower or cauliflower rice.

 Did your family love this Mississippi Pot Recipe?
 Leave us a rating and a comment below!